 Don’t be scared – aren’t you selling a wonderful opportunity?
 In fact, many foundations encourage you to call and discuss your ideas with a grant manager first.
 Put your notes in front of you about their foundation and the projects you think might be a good fit – and get feedback.
 Do NOT tell your intended prey you have been stalking them for a week.
 Do NOT ask personal questions about staff.
 Just focus on making a good impression, and make sure you thank them for their time.

 Sound like a lot of work?
-Let Upstream Consulting help you with your grant research!
-Check out our grant finding services or contact us for more details.
+Let Upstream Consulting help you with all your grant efforts – Learn more about how we can help you win more gra Work With Us.